Viscophoretic particle transport

 \subsection{Quantifying viscophoresis}

-To determine the magnitude of viscophoretic drift and its dependency on the viscosity gradient and particle size, we varied this gradient by changing glycerol concentrations, and we observed drift of three types of particles with diameters of 110\,nm, 28\,nm (both polystyrene), and 8\,nm (CdTe quantum dots), respectively.
-The viscophoretic drift magnitude was determined by evaluating a linear fit of experimental drift $v_{x,\textrm{net}}$ at the position of the far-left channel entrance (position of negligible diffusiophoresis), i.e., $v_\textrm{VP}=v_{x,\textrm{net}} (x=0\,\mu$m).
+In addition to proving the existence of viscophoresis, the ability to observe particle motion directly allows us to quantify the influence of particle size and of the viscosity gradient on viscophoretic drift by varying these parameters experimentally.
+We observed polystyrene particles with diameters of 28\,nm and 110\,nm and \ce{CdTe} quantum dots with diameter of 9\,nm in different glycerol gradients (see \cref{fig:wide2}).
+As described above, we determined the magnitude of viscophoretic drift at the left channel entrance, where diffusiophoresis vanishes, i.e., $v_\textrm{VP}=v_{x,\textrm{net}} (x= $ 0\,$\mu$m).